digitalocean/k8s-adoption-journey/docs/02-development/setup-ingress-dev.md

     The `certificate` manifest file looks like the following:

     ??? note "Click to expland the `certificate` resource"
+        ```yaml
         apiVersion: cert-manager.io/v1
         kind: Certificate
         metadata:
         name: <YOUR_DOMAIN_NAME>
         # Cert-Manager will put the resulting Secret in the same Kubernetes namespace as the Certificate.
         namespace: microservices-demo-dev
         spec:
         # Secret name to create, where the private key and certificate should be stored.
         secretName: <YOUR_DOMAIN_NAME>
         # What Issuer to use for getting the certificate.
         issuerRef:
             name: letsencrypt-nginx-wcard
             kind: Issuer
             group: cert-manager.io
         # Common name to be used on the Certificate.
         commonName: "*.<YOUR_DOMAIN_NAME>"
         # List of DNS subjectAltNames to be set on the Certificate.
         dnsNames:
             - "<YOUR_DOMAIN_NAME>"
             - "*.<YOUR_DOMAIN_NAME>"
+        ```

     Apply via kubectl: